You are here

 Dear COSA members,

 As we continue to deal with rapid changes due to the COVID-19 situation, we want to remind all our members that one thing remains constant — COSA is here to support you.
 We recognize that you are facing critical decisions as you work through a myriad of complex issues, and our leadership team stands ready to help with information, resources and connections.
 Please call any of us directly at the numbers below.
-If you have a resource you would like posted on this page, please send us an email. – Executive Director Craig Hawkins
+If you have a resource you would like posted on this page, please send us an email. – Executive Director Krista Parent

 Krista Parent at 541-954-4239 Morgan Allen at 503-201-1864